Overview

 If “Waive past due membership charges” is enabled, the client will still be charged to reactivate their membership benefits.
 However, they will not be billed for previous terms over consecutive days.

 Memberships in past due state can only be brought current by updating the card on file.
-If you wish to cancel a membership in past due state, you must first reactivate by updating the form of payment first and then cancelling.
+If you wish to cancel a membership in a past due state, you must first reactivate by updating the form of payment first and then canceling.

 Waiving Past Due Membership Charges

 Past-due membership charges can be waived in the Manage Business settings.
 By default, this setting is disabled.
+These settings are only available for customers participating in the Membership & Package builder beta test.
 To enable:

 Share Membership